sbrstrkkdwmdr/sbrbot/README.md

     "LogApiCallsToFile": true,
     "enableTracking": true,
     "storeCommandLogs": true
+    "useEmojis": {
+        "gamemodes": true,
+        "scoreGrades": true,
+        "mods": false
     }
+}
 ```

 change the values in `config.json` </br>
 rename `TEMPLATE.sqlite` to `database.sqlite`</br>
+check `src/consts/emojis.ts` and `src/consts/buttons.ts` and change the emojis that are formatted as <:name:ID:> (reupload to a private server that the bot is in) </br>
+to get the emoji id, type the emoji then put a `\` in front of it</br>
 to compile the bot the bot run `tsc` or `npm run build`</br>
 to run the compiled code run `npm run run` </br>